symbiote-library/docker-project/readme.md

 }
 ```

-or alternatively, user profile wide by changing user settings
+Or alternatively, user profile wide by changing user settings:

 ```
 {